Scams are all over the place and touch on almost every facet of life.

 Well, children’s authors, and all other authors, aren’t exempt.

-There are a number of scams going around for self-publishing authors.
+There are a number of scams going around targeting self-publishing authors.

-Dealing with so many ghostwriting clients (around 350), I’ve heard and even seen some of the horror stories.
+Dealing with numerous ghostwriting and rewriting clients (over 400), I’ve heard about and seen some of the horror stories.

 One client hired a self-publishing company, a subsidiary of a major publishing company, to do the illustrations for a book I wrote for him.

-The client thought that because there was a major publisher somewhere in the background, it would ensure quality work, so he went with them.
+This client believed that because a major publisher was ‘somewhere in the background,’ it would ensure quality work, so he chose to work with them.

 Another client decided to use one of these self-publishing services to market his book and create an author website.

-He gave me the link to the website, and again, another unprofessional job.
+He gave me the link to the website to check it out, and again, another unprofessional job.
 The web copy was weak and full of errors.

 Yet another client hired a marketing firm to handle her children’s book marketing.
-They subbed the work to ‘who knows who’ to create the website.
+They subcontracted the work to ‘who knows who’ to create the website.

-The subbed service had no idea how to write copy for a children’s site.
+The subcontracted service had no idea how to write copy for a children’s site.
 They didn’t even know what web pages to create.
-The client hired me to oversee the website project.
+When things began to go awry, the client hired me to oversee the website project.

 Most of these services use ineffective marketing strategies, resulting in the author paying for nothing.
 Probably eight out of ten services don’t know what they’re doing.
 And they don’t care.

 The scam stories go on and on and on.
 It’s horrible.
-Authors spend thousands and thousands for noticeably unprofessional work.
+Authors spend thousands and thousands of dollars on noticeably unprofessional and ineffective work.

-In regard to editing, proofing, and even ghostwriting, these services hire non-English speaking writers, and most often, they’re not professional writers.
+In regard to editing, proofreading, and even ghostwriting, many of these services hire non-English-speaking writers, and most often, they’re not professional writers.
 Along with this, they charge top dollar for the work.
 I’ve even seen manuscripts where it’s evident that the writers didn’t know how to write for children.

-I’ve had a couple of clients who also allowed the self-publishing service they hired to edit the manuscript.
+I’ve had a couple of clients who also allowed the self-publishing service they hired to edit the manuscript that had already been edited manuscript.

-I know this happened because the clients came back to me to revise what the service had done.
+I know this happened because the clients came back to me to request revisions to the work they had received.

 This is a primary reason I never allow clients to include my name in their books.
 I have no idea what they do with the story once I hand it over.